asilvino/carot-timeseries/README.md

 elec -> <br/>
 http://staff.elena.aut.ac.nz/Paul-Cowpertwait/ts/cbe.dat

-Temperature data (1850–2007; see Brohan et al. 2006) for the southern hemisphere were extracted from the database maintained by the University of East Anglia Climatic Research Unit
+The monthly temperature data (1850–2007; see Brohan et al. 2006) for the southern hemisphere were extracted from the database maintained by the University of East Anglia Climatic Research Unit
 <br/>